 The “Hells” of Beppu are seven gorgeous natural hot springs, which are for viewing and not bathing.
 You might not feel at one with nature here as the Hells attract visitors from all over the world, but the trails are accessible for any age and ability.
 One of the prettiest Hells is Umi Jigoku, which is a pond of boiling blue water surrounded by spacious gardens, orange hot springs, and lotus flowers.

-Established by Taira no Kiyomori in 1168, Itsukushima Shrine is best known for its iconic “floating” torii gate.
+Established by Taira no Kiyomori in 1168, Itsukushima Shrine is best known for its iconic “floating” torii gate and cherry blossoms.
 After visiting the shrine, take the time to explore the abundant nature and untouched forests of Miyajima Island.
 You can also climb Mount Misen on one of three hiking trails and take in the view of Hiroshima Bay.

 One-hundred-eighty farmhouses make up Shirakawago Village.
 What separates these from other ancient homes in Japan are their distinctive thatched roofs, which come together like hands in prayer.
 This so-called gassho-zukuri architecture made it possible for farmers to live through the region’s harsh winters centuries ago.
 Now, you too can experience staying in this type of house as about a dozen are open for travelers to book.